hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	--fieldsep <seperator>

-		By default the program uses ';' i.e semicolon as the field seperator of the csv files.
+		By default the program uses [;] i.e semicolon as the field seperator of the csv files.
 		However the user can change this to a different character by using this argument.

 		--fieldsep ','

+	--quote <textquote>

+		By default program uses ['] i.e single quote, if required, as the field text quote in the csv files.
+However user can change this to a different character by using this argument.

+		--quote '`'

+	--startnohelp

+		To avoid showing the help dialog on program start.

 ### program modes